opendatahub-io/odh-dashboard/manifests/README.md

   - RHOAI Managed ([`./rhoai/addon`](./rhoai/addon))
   - RHOAI Self Managed ([`./rhoai/onprem`](./rhoai/onprem))

+Each deployment type will have a `params.env` file where the Operator can inject values for us to use.

 ## Adding/Modifying Manifests

 Rules for keeping the manifest files in a sane order: